wearablebp/wearablebp.github.io/standards.md

 permalink: /standards/
 ---

+<h2> Estimating required Explained Deviation from Universal Standards </h2>
+To estimate the ED that satisfies the Universal Standards [4], we use an existing dataset from [30].
+AAMI/ANSI/ISO specify that a device that for the general population should:

+* Have n=85 subjects, should include ≥30% males and ≥30% females
+* Have ≥5% of the reference SBP readings ≤100 mm Hg, ≥5% with ≥160 mmHg, and ≥20% with ≥140 mmHg
+* Have ≥5% of reference DBP readings ≤60 mmHg, ≥5% with ≥100 mmHg, and ≥20% with ≥85 mm Hg

+Currently, there are no publicly available datasets that satisfy these demographics.
+However, the dataset in [30] satisfies the requirements if subsampled.
+To determine a subsample that satisfied the Universal Standards, we performed weighted sampling of subjects, where the weights were determined using Iterative Proportional Fitting (IPF) marginalized on the requirements.
+We repeat this process 1000 times and determine the minimum variance of the subsampled datasets.
+Then, we took the maximum standard deviation allowed by [4], 8mmHg, and computed the ED explained in <a href="{{site.baseurl}}/meta/">Meta</a>.
+This yielded a required SBP and DBP standard deviation of at least 19.34 mmHg and 11.67 mmHg respectively.
+The minimum ED for SBP and DBP was computed to be 2.42 and 1.46.
+The implementation can be found at ____.

 | | [Universal Standard](https://journals.lww.com/jhypertension/Abstract/2018/03000/A_universal_standard_for_the_validation_of_blood.4.aspx) | [IEEE Standard](https://ieeexplore.ieee.org/document/6882122)
 Procedure (Static) | 3 pairs of measurements for each subject | 3 pairs of measurements for each subject OR the mean of all beats over a 20 s period for beat-to-beat devices
 | Procedure (Test with BP change from calibration point) | Not specified | Dataset must include SBP changes of: -30 to -15 (13.6%), -15 to 0 (34.1%), 0-15 (34.1%), 15-30 (13.6%), and DBP changes of: -20 to -10 (13.6%), -10 to 0 (34.1%), 0-10 (34.1%), 10-20 (13.6%)